Mohamed-Samehh/Work-Manager/How to Setup.md

    - Access PhpMyAdmin from WampServer.

 2. **Login to PhpMyAdmin:**
-   - Use Username `"root"` and leave the Password field empty.
+   - Use Username `"root"` and leave the password field empty if no password is set for the root user.
+Otherwise, enter the appropriate password.
    - Make sure Server choice is set to `"MySQL"`.

 3. **Create Database:**